SXRD™ 4K laser home theater projector with HDR (2017 model)

 The VPL-VW885ES is a true 4K projector.
 What do I mean by "true"?
 I mean that the 'VW885ES's picture has 8.8 million pixels, to accurately reveal the tiniest details and subtlest textures in 4K sources.
 By comparison, pixel-shifting "4K-compatible" models typically have around 4 million pixels.
 Full 4K creates that 3-dimensional "looking-through-a-window" sense of realism.

 Sony's powerful Hollywood-honed video processing

 The VPL-VW885ES's 4K Ultra HD projection system has four times the detail of 1080p.

-Recently, I got to tag along with a group of Crutchfield's advisor trainees on a fascinating behind-the-scenes tour of the just-opened Alamo Drafthouse Cinema here in Charlottesville.
+Recently, I got to tag along with a group of Crutchfield's advisor trainees on a fascinating behind-the-scenes tour of the Alamo Drafthouse Cinema here in Charlottesville.

 Tech-wise, the heart of the multiplex is a large second-floor hallway where the projectors live — all Sony 4K models.
 The VPL-VW885ES is based on the same 4K Digital Cinema SXRD™ technology used in Sony's professional projectors.
 (But even Sony's expensive cinema projectors haven't made the switch to laser yet.)